How Often Should I Review My Strategic Initiatives?

 Monthly Updates Are Most Common Among My Customers

 In my experience, customers who request progress updates on a monthly cadence are the most successful in getting accurate data without bothering the individuals.
-It’s a difficult balance to strike, but people will provide updates as long as they’re useful and helping the organization make better decisions.
+It’s a difficult balance to strike, but people will provide updates as long as they’re useful and help the organization make better decisions.
 With this steady stream of up-to-date data, these leaders are more equipped to give a clear progress report.

 I’ll reiterate – one size does not fit all.
 I encourage customers to look at the rhythm in their business.
 Evaluate how often your teams meet (leadership, departments, etc.) and when you meet.
 Do you have enough information to have a focused and productive meeting?
 Is your rhythm of updates optimized for today’s business environment?